 Fussy eaters are all different in their taste preferences but they generally like foods kept simple.
 What I mean by that is keeping to simple no fuss cooking or non cooking is what they probably prefer.
 If you make elaborate salads and recipes then it is likely to be too much out of their comfort zone to try.

-If you would like a handy printable of 20 superfoods for kids which fussy eaters will eat and how to transform them into meals then click here to have it sent to your inbox.
+If you would like a handy printable of 20 super foods for kids which fussy eaters will eat and how to transform them into meals then you might like to check this out below.

 What can you put in a lunchbox instead of a sandwich?